 The standard to pass Florida’s basic vision test is 20/50, which means a person must be able to clearly see an object from 20 feet away.
 A person with normal vision can clearly see an object from 50 feet away.
 If one eye is blind, the other eye must have 20/40 vision.
 If one or both eyes fails to meet these requirements, the person will be required to pass an eye examination administered by a vision specialist and could be subject to corrective lens restrictions on their license.

-If you suspect someone should not be driving due to vision impairment or another medical impairment, you can fill out this form and send it to the Division of Motorist Services or contact your local law enforcement.
+If you suspect someone should not be driving due to vision impairment or another medical impairment, you can contact your local law enforcement.
 Your identity is confidential and the reported individual may be asked to submit medical clearance from their doctor or be required to undergo vision testing at their local DMV.

 If you or someone you love has been severely injured in a vehicle accident involving a driver whose vision could have been a factor, we want to help.
 Milles Law has over fifteen years of courtroom experience fighting for victims’ rights.
 Call us today at (855) 553-3310 or tell us about your case online.